 - regulations pertaining to timberland ownership

-Because there are so many variables that can affect the value of your timber, it is critically important for landowners to take the steps to get informed and seek competent assistance from a professional forester who is there to represent your best interest.
+Because there are so many variables that can affect the value of your timber, it is critically important for landowners to take steps to get informed and to seek competent assistance from a professional forester who is there to represent your best interest.

-Over the years, we have heard numerous stories of landowners who decided to sell their timber “because my neighbor got a good price years ago” or someone made them an unsolicited offer on their timber “through the mail and it sounded like a lot of money.”
+Over the years, we have heard numerous stories of landowners who decided to sell their timber “because my neighbor got a good price” or someone made them an unsolicited offer on their timber “through the mail and it sounded like a lot of money.”
 For some landowners, a single timber sale will be all they experience in a lifetime.
 With others, timberland ownership can be a more regular source of income for now and future generations.
-No matter your situation, determining your timber value is a crucial step towards making the right decision and avoiding big mistakes when managing your timberland.
+No matter your situation, determining your property’s timber value is a crucial step towards making the right decision and avoiding big mistakes.

-A current timber inventory from a reliable expert is necessary to establish an accurate estimate of your timber’s value.
-A timber inventory will provide you with an estimate of the amount of timber on your property with details including volume present in the various products such as pulpwood, chip-n-saw, sawtimber.
-Current market pricing for each product classification is also required to determine an estimate of value.
+A current timber inventory from a competent and reliable expert is necessary to establish an accurate estimate of your timber’s value.
+A timber inventory will provide you with an estimate of the amount of timber on your property with details including volume present by the various product classes such as pulpwood, chip-n-saw, sawtimber.
+Current market pricing for each product class is also required to determine an estimate of value.
 With technological changes in recent years, there is an increasingly varied number of timber product classes with mill specifications that can change often, making it even more difficult to confidently determine value.
 As experienced professional consulting foresters, we are actively managing and selling timber every day and understand the impacts of all these variables have on timber value.